ldsh/radeonload/README.md

 Just a quick fork to play around, please go to the main project page: https://github.com/clbr/radeontop

-The aim is to have instant information of the GPU load to use in conky and on dynamic frequency changing for power saving.
+The aim is to have information of the GPU load to use in conky.
+See wiki pages for how I use it.

 Be aware that I'm an early beginner in c.
 This code may be unstable.